fhightower-tc/playbook-paradigms-and-constructs/constructs/collect_serialize_process.md

 }]
 ```

 Let's pretend we wanted to make a request to get the content at each of the URLs in the json (in this case, `https://example.com/upload/40a8c240b5f941369f2a8cfb3e11a2bd` and `https://example.com/upload/736dffbb36ef50151cb87bbe4109b925`).
 This is difficult.
-We can easily get the json shown above and can find all of the URLs from it, but making a request to each of the links and processing the data is difficult.
+We can easily find all of the URLs in the json, but how do we make a request to each of them?
+This construct provides a solution any time you would like to run a playbook on each item in an array.

 ## The Solution